GLSmith155/Space-Defender/README.md

 draw(): Draws the defense on the screen, along with its attack radius.

 is_inside_radius(): Checks if an enemy is within the defense's attack range.

-The game features simple 2D graphics for the base, enemies, defenses, and background.